ThriveCommunityChurch/ThriveAPIMediaTool/README.md

 The idea behind this tool is to make it easier for the tech team to be able to upload new media items / series' to the [Thrive Church Official API](https://github.com/ThriveCommunityChurch/ThriveChurchOfficialAPI/).
 For the context of this application, that API is a "[black box](https://en.wikipedia.org/wiki/Black_box)".
 So we'll need to interface with that API but we don't need to be able to do anything other than call those routes with the correct information.

 ### Usage
 There are 2 different options by which you can use this tool.
-You can either use it via the CLIor use the UI tool.
+You can either use it via the CLI or use the UI tool.
 This guide will outline the options for each method.

 <details>
   <summary>CLI</summary>